cryptax/write-ups-2018/ph0wn-2018/reverse/pacman/pacman2.md

 ## Solution

-This is a MAME ROM.
+The supplied file is a MAME ROM.
 Install MAME `apt-get install mame-tools mame` to play or DAME (Dockerized MAME).
 The zip of the ROM must be put in the `roms` directory.

 - 5 for coins
 - 1 to start player 1